shabaz123/easyL1105/README.md

 The fix is easy, it is possible to patch a resistor onto the underside of the PCB, using an 0805 sized resistor and a short length of 30 AWG Kynar wire.

 # Example Project
 Go into the MyStarterProject folder, to see an example project.
-Go into the app_L1105 folder, and you'll find notes explaining how to set up your PC and how to build the code.
+Go into the app_L1105 folder within there, and you'll find notes explaining how to set up your PC and how to build the code.